openid/sharedsignals/openid-sharedsignals-framework.md

   }
 }
 ~~~
-{: #subject-properties-ex title="Example: SET Containing a SSE Event with a Simple Subject and a Property Member"}
+{: #subject-properties-ex title="Example: SET Containing a SSF Event with a Simple Subject and a Property Member"}

 ~~~ json
 {